 1 to 3 credits.
-Prerequisite: Permission of instructor.
 Includes current topics, advanced topics and special topics.
 A course devoted to a particular issue in a specified field.
 Course content is not wholly included in the regular curriculum.
 Guest artists or experts may serve as instructors.
-Enrollments are usually 10 or fewer students with significant one-onone student/teacher involvement.
+Enrollments are usually 10 or fewer students with significant one-on-one student/teacher involvement.